 When the sun goes down the landscape takes on a completely different mood.
-With starlight or moonlight as the only light source to work with, photography in these conditions presents unique challenges - however this brings unique opportunities for creative expression in night time landscape photography.
+With starlight or moonlight as the only light source to work with, photography in these conditions presents unique challenges - however this brings unique opportunities for creative expression in night time photography.

 Workshop Structure: Two Themes